HeroicKatora/direct-asm/minimal-rust/Readme.md

 Demonstrate the usefulness of direct-asm to build minimal binaries on stable Rust.
+This only works on `x86_64-linux` since it is obviously dependent on loader and the system call interface.
+However, it should be easy to swap the actual function definitions depending on some `cfg` macros that check targets and support other OS's that can execute ELF.
+Pull requests are welcome.

 The file `src/lib.rs` is published under the terms of [Unlicense](./UNLICENSE).